velo-by-wix/bootcamp-pilot/week1.md

 ## Challenge 1

-On a page with a Repeater, create a custom search experience that enables a user to enter a term and filter down the list of items in the Repeater to search on the users entry.
+On a page with a Repeater, create a custom search experience that enables a user to enter a term and filter down the list of items in a Repeater for the **Plants Collection** to search on the users entry.
 On Key Press or On Click for Search is OK.

 ## Challenge 1 BONUS

-Add a Reference Field to your Database Collection you used in Challenge 1.
-Add in a Dropdown field to enable filtering on the reference field you added.
+Add a Reference Field to the **Family Collection** to your **Plants** Database Collection you used in Challenge 1.
+Add in a Dropdown field to enable filtering on the Family reference field.

 ## Challenge 2

-Create a user experience where users can filter a list of Database Collection using the Selection Tags UI element.
+Create a user experience where users can filter a list of **Plants** Database Collection using the Selection Tags UI element.
 As users select or unselect tags, the list should reflect only items that match the selected tags.
+There is a tag field you can use in the Plant Collection.